 The Transportation Project Commission only authorized a portion of the four-lane highway to be expanded.
 Therefore, the Brown County reconstruction had distinct project limits evaluated for addressing that project’s purpose and need.

 Yes.
 The selected alternative includes expanding the four-lane highway to six lanes.
 The additional lane will be constructed in the existing median; however, interchange reconstruction or the construction of new noise barriers will require real estate.
 The project’s Finding of No Significant Impact describes the potential impacts the project may produce.
 As part of the design process, WisDOT has determined the exact location and amount of real estate required.
-Acquisitions are currently underway and are scheduled to be complete by February of 2027.
+Acquisitions are currently underway and are scheduled to be completed by February of 2027.

 Yes, as part of the environmental study, WisDOT conducted a noise analysis.
 For more information on the noise analysis results and voting process, visit our page on noise.